mui/material-ui/docs/pages/blog/discord-announcement.md

    We created two awesome channels to help you find work opportunities (and we can always create more—just let us know what you need)!
    1. 🎨 │ Show-Off
       - Show off your MUI projects!
 Get wild.
 Ask questions.
-        If you have MUI related questions that is blocking you from your project, ask here.
-        Someone may be facing it as well.
         Or use this channel simply to boast. 😉
    2. 📝 │ Freelance
       - Looking for some help on completing your vision?